How Much Data Can a QR Code Hold? (Real-World Guide)

 Short links + balanced ECC (M/Q) = reliability across devices.

-• Test across multiple devices before deployment
+• Test across devices and distances

 Conclusion